 Obviously, the example above is quite minor in the scheme of things.
 But what about when we obsess over our hurt feelings?
 Or the idea that we could have made better decisions in life?
 Or getting stuck over broken relationships?
 One of the more common obsessions I see is getting sucked into our emotional state; getting stuck in our own anger, for example, until it literally eats us up alive.
 And even then, we can't seem to step out of that negativity.

 Dr. Hallowell, in his article, "Adult ADHD: 50 Tips on Management" explains it this way: "Something 'startles' your psychological system, a change or transition, a disappointment or even a success.
 The precipitant may be quite trivial.
 This "startle" is followed by a mini-panic with a sudden loss of perspective, the world being set topsy-turvy.
 You try to deal with this panic by falling into a mode of obsessing and ruminating over one or another aspect of the situation.
 This can last for hours, days, even months."

-First, it’s important to recognize what is normal obsessing in the context of having ADHD- the whole “getting stuck” scenario- VS a comorbid condition seen with ADHD that might be a more serious form of obsessing/ruminating, such as in OCD (Obsessive Compulsive Disorder), anxiety or depression.
+How To Stop Obsessinirst, it's importano recognize what is normal obsessing in the context of having ADHD- the whole "getting stuck" scenario- VS a comorbid condition seen with ADHD that might be a more serious form of obsessing/ruminating, such as in OCD (Obsessive Compulsive Disorder), anxiety or depression.
 In the latter examples, it would be important to bring this to the attention of a clinician who can help you with this, either through cognitive behavioral therapy or medication, or both.
 But with every day obsessing seen in ADHD, try: